 Personally, I like single dosing:

-Currently, there are a few grinders that do a great job of single dosing, but none are in the "Titan" class or upper echelon of grind quality and consistency.
+Currently, there are a few grinders that do a great job of single dosing, but relatively few are in the "Titan" class or upper echelon of grind quality and consistency.
 Typically this "Titan class" of grinders is reserved for commercial units, which generally don't shine when single dosing.
 Here's a look at the few exceptions that are made for single dosing, as well who should buy each model.

 Besides the Orphan Espresso Pharos, the HG-1 is the least expensive, top-tier, single dosing espresso grinder there is, but... you have to power it yourself.
 Although the Pharos is capable of stellar grind quality and cannot be out performed for the price, I cannot endorse it simply because of some of the ergonomic shortcomings and how frustrated I would be trying to shake the grinds out of the hole in the bottom, into a catch bin, and then transfer them to the basket.
 The HG-1 overcomes this by including their blind tumbler which serves as the catch bin and also a vessel to break up clumps and assist with distribution and dosing neatly into the portafilter.